Estimated reading time: 0 minutes

-Still feeling insecure in a relationship after the last post?
+Still feeling insecure in a relationship even after reading the last post on how to stop being insecure in a relationship?

 That’s because the last post was about insecurity in your relationships and we haven’t yet tackled feeling insecure in the one relationship you will never be able to incur the cost of abandoning – the one you have with yourself.